Symboreka/symboreka.github.io/_posts/2024-11-28-vim-cheatsheet.md

 Keys | Purpose
 -- | --
 `/` | open find menu, type what to search for
-`?` | open find menu, search backwards (I dont actually use this one) `n` | go to next search result
+`?` | open find menu, search backwards (I don't actually use this one) `n` | go to next search result
 `N` | go to previous search result
-`*` | find all occurence of the word your cursor is at
+`*` | find all occurrence of the word your cursor is at

 Then replacing the text that was found is done with the `c`(change) key.
 A good motion to get started is `c i w`.
 This means "change in word" and will replace the word your cursor is at and put you in insert mode.
 After you made your changes you can hit `esc` to go back to normal mode, `n` to find the next occurence and hit `.` to replay the action you made before.
-This will rename the next occurence of your search to your newly given name.
+This will rename the next occurrence of your search to your newly given name.

 ---